Breast Cancer Reconstruction

 Post-Op Care

-You will be provided with detailed post-operative instructions after your surgery.
-You will have bandages over your incisions that will stay in place until you are seen at your first post-operative clinic visit.
-You may have temporary drains to evacuate any fluid that accumulates.
-You will be taught how to care for these and record the output.
+• You will have bandages over your incisions that will stay in place until you are seen at your first post-operative clinic visit

 Cost

-The Women’s Health and Cancer Rights Act (WHCRA) of 1998 is a federal law requiring group health plans to also provide coverage for breast reconstructive surgery when mastectomies are covered.
-All future surgeries that may be needed such as revision and supplemental surgeries are also covered under this law.
+• The Women’s Health and Cancer Rights Act (WHCRA) of 1998 is a federal law requiring group health plans to also provide coverage for breast reconstructive surgery when mastectomies are covered

-FAQs
+Breast Reconstruction FAQs

-• Am I an ideal candidate for breast reconstruction?
 Dr. Cho will assess your health comprehensively to determine if you have other health conditions or medical problems which may impair healing or cause increased risk for complications.
 Your goals and expectations will be discussed in detail to determine the best reconstructive option.

-• What are some of the risks?
 Some of the risks include but are not limited to: bleeding, infection, poor wound healing, scarring, impaired sensation, cosmetic deformity, capsular contracture, implant rupture, partial or complete loss of tissue flap, need for additional surgery.

-Surgery is a big decision.
+Surgery is a Big Decision

 We are here to answer any questions you have and help you determine the right choice for you.
 If you are considering surgery, please schedule a consultation with Dr. Cho today.
 She would be honored to discuss your goals and help you achieve the look you desire.